 - In person: Some renters insurance companies will send an agent or adjuster to your home to survey the damage and help you file a claim.
 In this case, you'll work with the adjuster to describe what happened and document the loss.

 - Through your insurer's website or app: An increasingly common way for renters insurance companies to collect information about a claim is directly through their website or app.
 It'll ask you questions about what happened, and ask you to upload photos and/or videos of what happened to provide proof.

-Having a receipt or other proof of purchase will help expedite the process, but you can usually still make a claim without a receipt.
+Having receipts or other proof of purchase can help expedite the process, but you can usually still make a claim without receipts.

 Once you've filed a claim with your insurance company, someone from the company will look at the amount of damage caused and your record of property, and determine the appropriate claim payout.
 If the claim is for your personal property, you'll typically receive either a check in the mail or a direct deposit to your bank account.

-If your claim is denied, you're usually entitled to an explanation of why, and what your options are.
+If your claim is denied, you're usually entitled to an explanation and more information about your options.
 Contact your insurance company to see if you can resolve the issue and get what you need.